ex0dus-0x/ex0dus-0x.github.io/_posts/2017-01-29-the-future-of-codemuch.md

 ---
-title: The Future of Codemuch (and the world of Cybersecurity)
+title: The Future of Codemuch
 date: 2017-01-29 15:11:52 Z
 layout: post
+comments: true
+subtitle: (and the world of Cybersecurity)
+author: ex0dus
 ---

 The New Year has seen many changes.
 We have now seen the election of a new President, with the introduction of controversial political candidates, such as the new Director of the FCC.
 The clemency of Chelsea Manning, through former President Obama, has also been a controversial topic, which has now lead to us believing: "What will Edward Snowden do?"
 Will he come back to face justice, under a new presidency, or will he stay in Russia?